Sandwiched between the cities of Sheffield, Manchester and Derby, the Peak District is the UK’s oldest National Park.

 It’s popular with outdoor loving families who come to hike amongst the green rolling hills, or cycle along the miles upon miles of traffic-free cycle paths.

 The landscape and grand estates here have been used as the backdrop for Pride and Prejudice adaptations, and it really is one of the most beautiful areas of the UK.
-Plus, with its central location in England it’s pretty easy to get to and makes for a perfect staycation destination.
+Plus, with its central location in England the Peak District with kids is pretty easy to get to and makes for a perfect staycation destination.

 As a family, we have travelled all over the world, but the Peak District is the place we call home.
 We have been living here for two years now and armed with our hiking boots and a flask of hot chocolate, we love nothing better than a long walk across the dales to a family-friendly pub.
 Have a look at some of the best Peak District walks.

 Then there’s the caverns to explore, vintage trams to ride, and farm animals to meet.
 Plus, some pretty epic theme parks just outside the park boundaries.